-1. In 2022, Pakistan witnessed an unprecedented departure from its traditional Monsoon patterns, resulting in a series of devastating floods across the country.
-Unconventional weather phenomena brought forth a unique set of challenges including non-riverine rainfall flooding and inundation in Sindh and Balochistan; destructive hill torrents in Southern Punjab and Khyber Pakhtunkhwa; a combination of flash floods, hill torrents, and landslides in Balochistan; riverine floods triggered by a cloud burst in the North affecting Swat and Kabul rivers; and partial inundation in Punjab due to increased flow from Eastern rivers.
+1. The Extreme Monsoon of 2022 unleashed unprecedented floods across Pakistan in an unconventional and relentless manner.
+The floods posed diverse challenges across the country, including extreme non-riverine rainfall flooding / inundation in Sindh, devastating hill torrents in Southern Punjab and Khyber Pakhtunkhwa, a combination of flash floods, hill torrents, and landslides in Balochistan, a cloud burst in the North leading to riverine floods in Swat and Kabul rivers, and increased flow from Eastern rivers exacerbating the situation and causing partial inundation in Punjab.
 In addition, Glacial Lake Outburst Floods (GLOFs) in Khyber Pakhtunkhwa and Gilgit-Baltistan resulted in numerous localized flooding incidents.
-The annual Monsoon season, which occurs from July to September in Pakistan, brings varying degrees of rainfall that predominantly affect Pakistan's northern regions.
-However, in 2022 the country witnessed a full-scale deviation in rainfall patterns as they shifted from the north to south of Pakistan, causing widespread impact across Pakistan.
-Maps 1 & 2 below indicate the traditional monsoon region vis-àvis the shift in pattern in 2022: -
+The annual monsoon season, occurring from July to September, usually brings varying degrees of rainfall that predominantly affect Pakistan's northern regions.
+However, in 2022 the country witnessed a full-scale deviation in rainfall patterns as they shifted from the north to south of Pakistan (Maps 1 & 2 below indicate the traditional monsoon region vis-à-vis the shift in pattern in 2022).